astampoulis/makam-paper-funpearl/makamcode/07-structural.md

 ```
 -->

 ADVISOR.
 That is exactly right.
-You need the symmetric case too but that's entirely similar.
+You need the symmetric case, too, but that's entirely similar.
 Also, there is another type of concrete terms in Makam: meta-level functions!
 It does not make sense to destructure functions using `refl.headargs`, so it fails in that case, and we have to treat them specially:

 \importantCodeblock{}
 ```makam-stdlib